benmezger/blog/content/notes/2021-09-11--23-32-04Z--automating_and_testing_dotfiles.md

 ## Conclusion {#conclusion}

-System configuration is important for a stable workflow, as we don&rsquo;t want to change much when switching machines, Ansible allows us to keep multiple installations up to date and Chezmoi allows handling these configurations file properly.
+System configuration is important for a stable workflow, as we don't want to change much when switching machines, Ansible allows us to keep multiple installations up to date and Chezmoi allows handling these configurations file properly.
 Keeping your dotfiles in a CI sounds overwhelming, however, it does